-Over the years I have had many types of reactions to Christmas.
+Over the years I have had many reactions to Christmas.
 I have dreaded it, celebrated it, been disappointed by it, I’ve even been angry with it.
-One year, annoyed with the contrived commercialism, the financial drain, and what I perceived as the gutted spirituality of modern observances, I determined to not celebrate it at all.
-I would do only what was absolutely required and not participate in anything else.
+One year, so annoyed with the contrived commercialism, financial drain, and what I perceived as the gutted spirituality, I determined to not celebrate it at all.
+I would do only what was absolutely required and nothing else.
 I would ignore it.
-Not exactly a bah humbug attitude, more like one of “just let it go on without me.”
-I was determined to avoid it altogether, and that was the year when Christmas surprised me with magic.
+Not exactly bah humbug, more like “just let it get on without me.”
+I was determined to avoid it altogether.
+That was the year Christmas surprised me with it’s magic.

-I nod to political correctness about this being a diverse holiday time of year when we celebrate not only Christian traditions but many other traditions as well.
-I welcome our ability to diversify, but I will only nod, not bow, to pressure to lessen it’s prominence because it is this particular, specific, holiday, that I consider magical.
+I nod to political correctness about this being a diverse holiday when we celebrate not only Christian traditions but many others as well.
+I welcome mankind’s ability to diversify, but I will only nod, not bow to pressure to lessen it’s prominence because it is this particular, specific, holiday, that I consider magical.
 How cliché that sounds, but perhaps you will agree with me by the time you finish reading.

 Magic is Something that Mystifies, something unexplainable,something so out of the ordinary it is fantastical.
 We love the magician’s sleight of hand that gives to us, even for the briefest of moments, that pleasant feeling of disbelieving surprise while we join with him in making magic seem real.
 We say this or that occurrence was truly magical and what we mean is that there is a sense of mystery to it that is beyond the mundane commonness of everyday life.